rossng/docs/source/includes/common/common-k8s-connect-operator-console.rst

       :class: no-scaled-link
       :alt: MinIO Operator Console

    You can deploy a new :ref:`MinIO Tenant <minio-k8s-deploy-minio-tenant>` from the Operator Dashboard.

-.. dropdown:: Node Ports
+.. dropdown:: NodePorts

    Use the following command to identify the :kube-docs:`NodePorts <concepts/services-networking/service/#type-nodeport>` configured for the Operator Console.
    If your local host does not have the ``jq`` utility installed, you can run the first command and locate the ``spec.ports`` section of the output.